Moorside & Whittles Farms

 Left: Moorside Farm, Haughton.

-View from Thorpe Ln looking towards the south east showing the junction of Thorpe Ln with Moorside Ln, which leads to Hyde Rd off the picture on the right.
-Moorside Farm is on the left and the chimney on the horizon, towards the right, locates Broom Grove Dye Works.
-The houses to the right of the works are on Alexander St (now Alexandra Rd), which connects with St Anne's Rd.
-St Anne's Church is just visible on the far right.
+Right: Thorpe Ln (now St Anne's Rd), Haughton, late 1930s.
+The view of Thorpe Ln is looking south east.
+At the intersection, Thorpe Ln forks to the left and Moorside Ln forks to the right.
+Moorside Farm on Thorpe Ln is on the left and Broom Grove Dye Works and House* is in the background on the right, identified by the works chimney.
+The houses to the right of the dye works are on Alexander St (now Alexandra Rd) and St Anne's Church is just visible on the far right.

 Whittles Farm, Haughton